Estimated reading time: 18 minutes

 - Complete online surveys for cash or scan groceries for gifts and gift cards by joining Nielsen Homescan

-- Activate the Paymi App FREE and use the code CanadianBudgetBinder and start earning cashback when shopping at participating Canadian Retailers.
+- Activate the Paymi App for FREE.
+Use the code CanadianBudgetBinder and earn cashback when shopping at participating Canadian Retailers.

 How To Find A Family In Need This Christmas

-If you want to find a family that you can provide Christmas help to your best bet is to contact local organizations.
+If you want to find a family that you can provide Christmas help, your best bet is to contact local organizations.

-This year our son’s elementary school is asking parents who can afford to donate $20 to do so to help a family in need.
+This year, our son’s elementary school is asking parents who can afford to donate $20 to help a needy family.